Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 Cash Basis Compared to Accrual Accounting

-Cash basis accounting cannot meet the record-keeping needs of public companies and other organizations that must file audited financial statements, such as an Income statement or Balance sheet.
-Nor can it—by itself—give owners and managers crucial information for evaluating the firm's financial position.
-Some of the important differences between the two approaches illustrate disadvantages of the cash basis approach.
+Cash basis accounting cannot meet the record-keeping needs of public companies and other organizations that must file financial statements such as an Income statement or Balance sheet, along with an independent auditor's statement.
+Nor can the cash basis approach—by itself—give owners and managers crucial information for evaluating the firm's financial position.
+Some of the essential differences between the two approaches illustrate the disadvantages of the cash basis approach.

 Double-entry accrual systems provide several kinds of error checking that are absent in cash accounting with a single-entry system.
 In the accrual system, every financial transaction results in both a debit (DR) entry in one account and an equal, offsetting credit (CR) entry in another account.
-For any time period, the sum of all debits must equal the sum of all credits.
+For any time span, the sum of all "debits" must equal the sum of all "credits."
 That is:

 Total DR = Total CR

-Moreover, an accrual double-entry system works so that the Balance sheet equation always holds:
+Moreover, a double-entry accrual system works so that the Balance sheet equation always holds:

 Assets = Liabilities + Equities

 These equations together are known as the accounting equation.
-Any departure from these equalities in an accrual double-entry system is evidence of a transaction entry error somewhere in the system.
+Any departure from this equality in a double-entry accrual system is evidence of a transaction entry error somewhere in the system.

-This kind of error checking is not built into a cash basis single-entry system.
+These kinds of errors do not exist in a cash basis single-entry system.
 Consider the result, for instance, if the cash basis bookkeeper mistakenly enters, say, a revenue inflow as $10,000 when the correct value is $1,000.

-In a single-entry cash system, the error may not be noticed until the firm receives a bank statement with an unexpected low account balance—or an overdrawn account.
+In a single-entry cash system, the error may not be apparent until the firm receives a bank statement with an unexpected low account balance—or an overdrawn account.

-In an accrual double-entry system, however, the $1,000 cash deposit entry (a debit to an asset account, "Cash on hand") will be accompanied by another entry recognizing the source, e.g., a credit to a liability account (e.g., "Bank loan") or a credit to another asset account (e.g., "Accounts receivable").
-If the second entry were not made, the sums of credits and debits in the system would differ, thereby revealing the error.
+In a double-entry accrual system, however, the $1,000 cash deposit entry (a debit to an asset account, "Cash on hand") will come with another entry recognizing the source, e.g., a credit to a liability account (e.g., "Bank loan") or a credit to another asset account (e.g., "Accounts receivable").
+If the second entry is missing, the sums of credits and debits in the system will differ, thereby revealing the error.

 Focus on Revenues and Expenses Only

-With a single-entry system, the company may record cash received from a bank loan as incoming cash, but there is no easy way to record the corresponding liability increase (bank loan to repay).
+With a single-entry system, the company may record bank loan cash it receives incoming cash, but there is no easy way to register the corresponding liability increase (bank loan to repay).
 Single entry systems do not easily track the value of assets, liabilities or equities.

 Cash Basis Accounting Works With Single Entry Systems

-Single-entry systems, moreover, work well with cash basis accounting, where inflows and outflows are recorded only when cash actually flows.
-Single-entry systems cannot easily support the alternative approach, accrual accounting—as used by the vast majority of businesses worldwide.
+Examples above show that single-entry systems work well with cash basis accounting, which registers inflows and outflows only when cash flows.
+Single-entry systems cannot easily support the accrual accounting approach—as the vast majority of businesses use it.
 When the delivery of goods and services comes at a different time from cash payment for those goods and services, for instance, accrual accounting provides the mechanisms for implementing the matching concept, the practice of recognizing revenues and the costs that brought them in the same accounting period.

 When Product Delivery and Customer Payment Fall in Different Periods

-As a result, it is extremely difficult to build a single-entry system that conforms to the GAAP requirements for businesses in most countries (Generally accepted accounting principles).
-This lack may not concern sole proprietorships, partnerships, or very small privately held companies.
+As a result, it is challenging to build a single-entry system that conforms to the GAAP requirements for businesses in most countries (Generally accepted accounting principles).
+This lack may not concern sole proprietorships, partnerships, or small privately held companies.
 For these firms, the accounting system must support only the company's needs to comply with tax and employment reporting requirements.
-It is nearly impossible to build a single-entry system, however, that supports by itself the reporting needs of public companies, or other firms that must report statements of income, financial position, retained earnings, or cash flow.
+It is nearly impossible to build a single-entry system that supports by itself the reporting needs of public companies, or other firms that must report statements of income, financial position, retained earnings, or cash flow.